lmiller1990/design-pattenrns-for-vuejs/src/pdf/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 The goal here was to create a highly reusable `<DateTime>` component.
 If I was going to release this on npm, there is a few things I'd do.

-1. Remove `serialize` and `deserialize` from the `<DateTime>` component and put them into another file.
-Perhaps one called `strategies.js` or `serializers.js`.
-2. Write a number of strategies (serialize/deserialize pairs) for popular DateTime libraries (Luxon, Moment etc).
+1. Write a number of strategies (serialize/deserialize pairs) for popular DateTime libraries (Luxon, Moment etc).
-3. Build and bundle the component and strategies separately.
+2. Build and bundle the component and strategies separately.

 This will allow developers using tools like webpack or Rollup to take advantage of "tree shaking".
 When they build their final bundle for production, it will only include the `<DateTime>` component and the strategy they are using.
 It will also allow the developer to provide their own more opinionated strategy.

-To make the component even more reusable, we could consider writing it as a renderless component, like the one described in the renderless components section.
+To make the component even more reusable, we could consider writing it as a renderless component, like the one described in the Renderless Components chapter.

 ## Exercises